tytydraco/yessleep/out/Broken_by_the_night.md

 I’ll never forget.
 My first light.
 Last light.

-On another earth, one where I didn’t take the orange pill, we’re still in drømland, alt, sammen, [liebesträum](https://youtu.be/FZ651tNXp0Y).
+On another earth, one where I didn’t take the orange pill, we’re still in drømland, sammen, [liebesträum](https://youtu.be/FZ651tNXp0Y).

 But here in this parallel universe, the upside-down — alt is gone.
 I am a ghost now too.